Grandmother With Parkinson’s Disease Still Greases Her Granddaughter’s Scalp

 Before beauticians introduced their fingers to our childhood scalps, our mothers, grandmothers, older sisters or aunties tended to our tresses by greasing our scalp.
 Nowadays its all about oils, curl puddings and butters, but back then, Murray’s or Blue Magic was the choice for Black women.
 We’d find a seat on the floor between their legs and their growing fingers would christen our hair.

-For Star Danielle — who went viral after video of her grandmother (who goes by @GrannyCDubb on social media), greasing her scalp made its way to TheShadeRoom — those moments are common between her and her grandmother.
+For Star Danielle — who went viral after video of her grandmother Cester (who goes by @GrammyCDubb on social media), greasing her scalp made its way to TheShadeRoom — those moments are common.
 Star’s grandmother has Parkinson’s disease — a nervous system disorder that causes tremors, stiffness and unbalance in individuals who have it.
 The disease hasn’t stopped her from carrying on their tradition they started when she was just a little girl.

 “My grandmother is basically my best friend,” she told us in an candid chat.
 “It’s kind of complicated — by blood she is my great, great aunt.
 She adopted my mom and later became my legal guardian.
 She is my great, great aunt, grandmother and mother.”